How to write a business plan in 10 easy steps

 Now it’s time to outline your business finances.
 Investors will be reading this section carefully, so make sure to double-check your figures.

-Many startups fail because of poor financial planning - such as failing to understand the impact of cashflow on a fledgling business - so this stage is really important.
+Many businesses fail because of poor financial planning - such as not understanding the impact of cashflow - so this stage is really important.

 As a new business, you’re likely to incur startup costs before you start making any sales, so you’ll always need enough money in the bank to keep you afloat.